-Consumers’ expect more from the cable customer service experience, can the cable providers use innovative technology to increase the experience?
+Today’s consumers expect more from customer service.
+Can cable providers use innovative technology to improve the experience?

 The largest cable providers are amongst the most hated companies in America year after year.
 The sad part is that in most cases, the products and services they offer are reliable, and sometimes superior to their competition.
 The problem is that these companies brand promise to their customers doesn’t connect with the customer’s expectations.
 Can the cable customer service adapt to the technology innovation to provide a better experience?